GrantStreetGroup/p5-Dist-Zilla-PluginBundle-Author-GSG/README.md

     ; in order to support "version ranges". eumm_version = 7.1101

+    ; We try to guess which remote to use to talk to GitHub ; but you can hardcode a value if necessary github_remote = # detected from git if find_github_remote is set

+    ; Enabled by default if the PluginBundle name is Author::GSG ; This means Filters do not automatically get it set find_github_remote = 1

     ; The defaults for author and license come from [Author::GSG]